 The Forensic Psychology programme gives you the opportunity to learn the applications of psychology associated with the legal system along with issues and problems that arise when psychology is applied.
-Over the course of three weeks in June and July, you will take part in classes and field trips that cover the most important topics within the field of Forensic Psychology.
+Over the course of three weeks in July, you will take part in classes and field trips that cover the most important topics within the field of Forensic Psychology.